mailgun/kafka-pixy/README.md

 ----------------|-------------------------------------------------------------------
  kafkaPeers     | Comma separated list of Kafka brokers.
 Note that these are just seed brokers.
 The rest brokers are discovered automatically.
 (Default **localhost:9092**) zookeeperPeers | Comma separated list of ZooKeeper nodes followed by optional chroot.
-(Default **localhost:2181**) unixAddr       | Unix Domain Socket that the primary HTTP API should listen on.
-(Default **/var/run/kafka-pixy.sock**) tcpAddr        | TCP interface where the secondary HTTP API should listen.
-If not specified then Kafka-Pixy won't listen on a TCP socket. pidFile        | Name of a pid file to create.
+(Default **localhost:2181**) tcpAddr        | TCP interface where the HTTP API should listen.
+(Default **0.0.0.0:19092**) unixAddr       | Unix Domain Socket that the HTTP API should listen on.
+If not specified then the service will not listen on a Unix Domain Socket. pidFile        | Name of a pid file to create.
 If not specified then a pid file is not created.

 You can run `kafka-pixy -help` to make it list all available command line